AKASHAorg/akasha-docs/docs/data-fetching-and-mutations/hooks/custom-hooks/index.md

     </button>
   </div>
 )
+}
 ```
 _________
 ### useMentions
 Retrieve and/or set the mentions associated with a profile

 #### Required variables
-- authenticatedDID: `string` - id of the logged user
+- authenticatedDID: `string` - id of the authenticated profile

 #### Returned data object
 When the hook has successfully run, it returns an object containing:
-- `setMentionQuery` - a useState hook that sets the mention.
+- `setMentionQuery` - a useState hook that sets the provided mention(s).
 - `mentions` - a list of mentions object
 - `allFollowing` - a list of the profiles, the logged user is following